hharithaki/Hasra_Dodampegama/content/publication/dodampegama-back-2023/index.md

 ---
 awards:
-  - title: Back to the Future: Toward a Hybrid Architecture for Ad Hoc Teamwork
+  - title: 'Back to the Future: Toward a Hybrid Architecture for Ad Hoc Teamwork'
     awarder: Hasra Dodampegama, Mohan Sridharan
     date: '2023-06-01'
     description: '*Proceedings of the AAAI Conference on Artificial Intelligence*'